How Do You Prepare HVAC Equipment for a Storm

 Install a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically shut down your equipment if there’s a jump in the line voltage.
 Also, do not touch any electrical components, and ask for a professional’s help if you need help assistance with surge protectors.

 Confirm your outside cooling equipment is installed on a concrete pad and safely secured to avoid the equipment from being launched in the air or washing away in a storm.
 If your region is prone to hurricanes, use hurricane straps to project your equipment from high winds.

 The welfare of you and your family should come first, but if time will let you, shut off your HVAC system and cover the outdoor unit with a tarp.
 You must remove the tarp and any debris before you turn your unit back on after a storm.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Midland Air Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Midland Air Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.